 Microsoft Dynamics 365 Component

-Query, create, update or delete Microsoft Dynamics 365 API records
+Query, create, update, or delete Microsoft Dynamics 365 entity records.

 Microsoft Dynamics 365 is a product line of enterprise resource planning (ERP) and customer relationship management (CRM) intelligent business applications.
-This component gives you the ability to query and modify records within the Microsoft Dynamics 365 platform.
+This component provides the ability to query and modify records within the Microsoft Dynamics 365 platform.

 Connections